 Kelley underscored that there was a crucial distinction to be made – sex offenders who acted out more than once were most likely to return to criminal activity.

-According to the Justice Department's Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering, and Tracking (SMART), so-called “treated” offenders – those who had completed targeted rehabilitation programs – had a mean sexual recidivism rate of 10.1 percent.
+A DOJ-funded study found that “treated” offenders – those who had completed targeted rehabilitation programs – had a mean sexual recidivism rate of 10.1 percent.
 For those without treatment, the recidivism rate hovered around 13.7 percent.

 The rates were 11.1 percent for treated sex offenders and 17.5 percent for untreated sex offenders based on an average follow-up period of slightly over five years.

 Critics also say that the registry ultimately provides communities with a false sense of security.